Haitian National Police: History

 Harsh conditions prevailed in the prison system.
 Hygiene, food, and health care were inadequate, and prison staff regularly mistreated inmates.
 The Avril government closed two facilities closely associated with the repression of the Duvalier regimes— Fort Dimanche and the detention center of the Criminal Investigation Unit, both in Port-au-Prince—because of the abuses that had commonly taken place there.

 Political turmoil between 1986 and 1989 resulted in popular justice and mob violence.
 The international media reported on some of this violence and featured scenes of burning or dismembered bodies.
 Continued human-rights violations are likely to attract international criticism during the 1990s.
 Lasting improvements in internal security, however, appeared unlikely without the establishment of functional civilian institutions and some resolution of the status of the former members of the tonton makouts.

-In 1995, Haiti disbanded its military, which formerly provided police services in rural areas and operated the Port-au-Prince Police.

-During President Aristide's second term (2000−04) political appointees took over many key positions in the PNH.
-In many instances, these appointees lacked security experience and compromised the political neutrality of the force.
-After Aristide fled the country, the interim president removed 200 corrupt and inexperienced officers in an effort to improve the PNH's effectiveness.
-New training ensued to teach police officers how to balance security and human rights concerns.
-However, numerous problems limit the PNH's effectiveness and reliability.
-Former military personnel exert considerable influence within the police force, and some have begun to push for the reestablishment of the Haitian army.

-Since its inception, the PNH has suffered from mismanagement, corruption, and a lack of funding.
-MINUSTAH has helped make up for the shortfalls of the PNH since it arrived in Haiti in 2004.
-Many security operations have been undertaken jointly by the PNH and MINUSTAH.
-Nevertheless, rampant crime and gang violence continue to be the most immediate problem facing Haitian authorities.

-In September 2023, the PNH presented a police tactical unit dedicated to anti-gang operations known as UTAG or the Temporary Anti-Gang Unit.